tfabris/BlueGigaEmpeg/README.md

 project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

+This only works with the empeg Car Mk2 or the Rio Car player.
+It will not work with the empeg Car Mk1 player.

 Acknowledgments
 ==============================================================================